 In representing victims of drunk drivers, I have seen firsthand the devastating consequences of drinking and driving.
-As states across the country continue to pass tougher laws to combat this deadly problem, we have fortunately seen a decline in the number of deaths and injuries from drunk driving.
-However, the statistics are still alarming: nationally, in 2008, an estimated 11,773 people died in alcohol-related traffic collisions 1.
-In Virginia, 354 people died and 7,000 were injured in 2008 as a result of alcohol-related crashes 2.
-Experts estimate that about 3 in every 10 Americans will be involved in an alcohol-related crash during their lifetime 3.
+As states across the country continue to pass tougher laws to combat this deadly problem, we have fortunately seen a decline in the number of deaths and injuries.
+However, the statistics are still alarming: In Virginia, 264 people died from alcohol-related crashes in 2019.
+In addition, 18,648 DUIs were issued, as reported by the Virginia DMV.
+Experts estimate that about one in every six Virginians will be involved in an alcohol-related crash during their lifetime.

-Effective July 1, 2009, if a driver is convicted of drunk driving for the second time within a 10 year time period, then that driver will be required to install an ignition interlock as a condition to license restoration after the 3 year revocation period.
-Virginia law was amended to extend the time period from 5 to 10 years.
+Now, if a driver is convicted of drunk driving for the second time within a 10-year time period, then that driver will be required to install an ignition interlock.
+This is a condition for license restoration after the 5-10 year revocation period.
 The device must be installed for 6 months.
-If a driver is caught driving without the ignition interlock device, then they will be guilty of a Class 1 misdemeanor (up to 12 months in jail and/or a fine of up to $2,500.00) 4.
+If a driver is caught driving without the ignition interlock device, then they will be guilty of a Class 1 misdemeanor (up to 12 months in jail and/or a fine of up to $2,500.00)

 An ignition interlock is a mechanical device that is installed to a car’s dashboard.
 It works much like a breathalyzer.
 A driver must first exhale into the device before being allowed to start the car.
 If their breath alcohol concentration is more than the programmed alcohol concentration, usually .02 or .04%, then the engine will not start.